osilander/203.311/Week11/Week11.md

 ```

-We can then filter our results so that we only include genes that have mapped read counts per million mapped reads of at least 100 in at least 2 samples.
+We can then filter our results so that we only include genes that have mapped read counts per million mapped reads of at least 100 in at least two samples.

 ```R
 # remind ourselves what the read counts look like